 The course is taught and tutored by Liverpool and other external veterinary specialists, following a similar format to the University of Liverpool’s CertAVP modules.
 With online lectures, discussion boards and weekly MCQ tests designed to help support your learning, this short Small Animal Emergency and Critical Care mini-module will provide a fun and interactive way to ensure you keep up to date in your area of interest.

-Updates in emergency management of the exotic patient - all your exotics bases covered
+Updates in the emergency management of the exotic patient - all your exotics bases covered